bottlepy/bottle/docs/docs.md

     %rebase paragraph_template title='Hello World'
     hello world!

-Ad a last thing: You can add `\\` to the end of a text line preceding a line of python code to suppress the line break.
+And a last thing: You can add `\\` to the end of a text line preceding a line of python code to suppress the line break.

     #!html
     List: \\